Puente La Reina to Estella

 We arrived in Estella in the mid-afternoon, settled into the Agora Hostel, and then went out to explore the town.
 Looking back, it was one of my favorites.
 It reminded me of a small Pamplona.

 We stopped at a sidewalk cafe in the Plaza Los Fueros for pintxos and wine.
-It seemed like everyone in this town of 14,000 people was in this plaza and I don’t mean that in a bad way.
-It was a very natural, communal feeling – all of the sidewalk cafes were full, people milling about in the plaza, and kids were playing soccer in the middle of the crowd.
+It seemed like everyone in this town of 14,000 people was in this plaza, it was a very natural, communal feeling.
+All the sidewalk cafes were full, people milling about in the plaza, and kids were playing soccer in the middle of the crowd.
 And this was on a Wednesday, non-festival night!
-Sure beats sitting in the living room watching “Reality” TV…
+It sure beats sitting in the living room watching “Reality” TV…